-NOTICE IS HEREBY GIVEN that the 2018 Annual Meeting of Stockholders (the "2018 Meeting") of Steel Connect, Inc. (the "Company") will be held at the offices of Olshan Frome Wolosky LLP, 1325 Avenue of the Americas, New York, NY 10019, on July [•], 2019, at 9:00 a.m.
+NOTICE IS HEREBY GIVEN that the 2018 Annual Meeting of Stockholders (the "2018 Meeting") of Steel Connect, Inc. (the "Company") will be held at the offices of Olshan Frome Wolosky LLP, 1325 Avenue of the Americas, New York, NY 10019, on July 24, 2019, at 9:00 a.m.
 Eastern Time, for the following purposes:

-- To elect two Directors to serve in Class I until the 2021 Annual Meeting of Stockholders and until their respective successors are duly elected and qualified; - 2.
+- 1. To elect two Directors to serve in Class I until the 2021 Annual Meeting of Stockholders and until their respective successors are duly elected and qualified; - 2.
 To approve, on an advisory basis, the compensation of our named executive officers; - 3.
 To ratify the appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the current fiscal year; - 4.
 To approve an amendment to the Company's Restated Certificate of Incorporation to declassify the Board of Directors (the "Board Declassification Proposal"); and - 5.
-To approve an amendment to the Company's Restated Certificate of Incorporation to declassify the Board of Directors (the "Board Declassification Proposal"); and - 6.
 To transact such other business that may properly come before the 2018 Meeting or any adjournments or postponements thereof.